MarisaNicoleSloan/career-portfolio/levels-of-care/README.md

 Jest was used for testing individual components to ensure functionality and stability.
 ### End-to-End Testing
 Cypress validated the entire user journey to ensure the feature worked seamlessly across browsers and devices.
+#### User Acceptance Testing (UAT)
+UAT was conducted with a sample of end-users, including healthcare professionals and individuals seeking treatment, to ensure the feature met expectations.

+##### Key Focus Areas:
+- Accessibility and clarity of information
+- Mobile usability

+##### Feedback
+Most users easily navigated and understood the treatment options.
+Minor adjustments were made based on feedback regarding readability contrast.

 ## User Reception
 User feedback following the launch of the feature was overwhelmingly positive.
 Users appreciated the platform's commitment to providing transparent and accessible information, making their search for mental health and addiction resources more manageable and less daunting.